-Figure 7 shows the results of evolved textures suitable for a mountainous landscape.
+Figure 8 shows some results of evolved textures suitable for a mountainous landscape.
 The training model (top row) consists of 97 points sampled from a polygonal mesh mountain.
 The intension is for the mountain to have a white snowcap, grey cliffs, and a green base.
+The three solutions shown have training hit scores of approximately 33%.
+As shown in Figure 2, the terrain textures had some problems getting high training scores.
+This could be due to the fairly noisy nature of the training set.